sciencebox/kuboxed/README.md

 ### 2. Assign containers to cluster nodes
 To comply with the persistent storage and network configuration requirements, a univocal assignment between some cluster nodes and the containers they run must be put in place.

-Kubernetes provide the ability assign containers to nodes via `kubectl` (https://kubernetes.io/docs/concepts/configuration/assign-pod-node/).
+Kubernetes provides the ability assign containers to nodes via `kubectl` (https://kubernetes.io/docs/concepts/configuration/assign-pod-node/).
 To label one node, it is sufficient to issue the command:
 ```kubectl label nodes <node-name> <label-key>=<label-value>```.